Mets, Yankees had understanding on hitting coac...

 - News Article

-Mets general manager Billy Eppler said he spoke to Yankees general manager Brian Cashman well before poaching Eric...
+Mets GM Billy Eppler said he spoke to Yankees GM Brian Cashman well before hiring away Eric Chavez as the team's hitting coach.

 More Recent New York Mets Articles